Multiple Cities Getaway Artist

 Butte County might not offer prime downhill skiing, but that’s okay — there are plenty of spots where you can make a trek, gear up, and traipse through the powder.

-I is for Ice Skating Among the Pines and Downtown”
+I is for Ice Skating Downtown”

-No matter your comfort on the ice, the rinks provide sheer delight: the thrill as you and your date venture away from the sideboards, the kids’ shrieks of joy (then panic, then laughter) as they figure out how to go but not how to stop, the classic nip of the cold at your nose — and yes, even the inevitable ice dusting on your backside.
+No matter your comfort on the ice, the rink provides sheer delight: the thrill as you and your date venture away from the sideboards, the kids’ shrieks of joy (then panic, then laughter) as they figure out how to go but not how to stop, the classic nip of the cold at your nose — and yes, even the inevitable ice dusting on your backside.
 You might forget you’re not actually on a frozen pond, after all.

 J is for Jaunts Through the Oregon City & It’s Covered Bridge”